 Okay, so where do I get one?

-Generally, online.
-Most brands ship internationally, and in many European countries you can find them at your local drugstore.
-It’s worth doing a little research here to figure out the best cup & size for you.
-It also has a wealth of resources for general stuff like cleaning, tips on folding and lots of product information.
+It used to be that you could really only find menstrual cups online.
+But these days, they’re becoming more and more widely available in store.
+But, if you’re stuck and can’t find one anywhere, most brands ship internationally.
+That being said, it’s worth doing a little research here to figure out the best cup firmness & size for you.
+There are also a wealth of resources for general stuff like cleaning, tips on folding and lots of product information.
 I use a Lunette, and I have friends who use the DivaCup, FleurCup, and The Keeper.
 All of them are total converts, but there are dozens of companies that make great menstrual cups.